It can be a minefield when gauging used tools prices but hopefully this will help you when buying used tools.

-- Supply & Demand – This is a very important factor when you are trying to to assess prices as there are times when certain items people regularly want are harder to find.
-It’s not a case of going to the local wholesaler to buy more and we have to compete with both sellers and users for items.
-For collectors its always a case of wanting the item and how badly they want to add an item to their collection, this can then be compounded by the actual demand from other collectors.
+- Supply & Demand – This is a very important factor when you are trying to to assess used tool prices as there are times when certain tools are harder to find.
+Unfortunately it’s not a case of going to the local wholesaler to buy more stock.
+Collectors similarly have to compete for those rare pieces when they come onto the market.

 - Originality – This typically affects items with multiple parts as it’s often the case that parts are replaced over the years and what you think you are buying turns out to be a collaboration of various parts.
-Planes are especially affected as many tool sellers will use anything that fits to make up a complete plane. eBay sellers seem to be the biggest source of this.
+Woodworking planes are especially affected as many sellers of tools will use anything that fits to make up a complete plane.

-- Comparable to New equivalent – Craftsmen know the difference and its obvious establish companies such as Stanley don’t make tools as well as they used to which has is why companies such as Lie Neilson & Clifton have grown as a company with a reputation of quality.
-Old Stanley USA items were compatible to these in high carbon steel and offer great value when reconditioned correctly generally a 1/3rd of the price or lower.
+- Comparable to new equivalent – Craftsmen know the difference and companies such as Stanley don’t make tools as well as they used to, this is probably why modern companies such as Lie Nielson & Clifton have become renowned for quality.
+Old Stanley USA items were compatible to these back in the day but offer great value when reconditioned correctly.
 Compare Plane Prices